shivannis/xandr-docs-public/xandr-docs/articles/curate/political-advertising.md

 3. Ensure that political creatives include a disclaimer stating who paid for the advertisement and whether it was authorized by the relevant candidate or paid for by an independent expenditure committee.

-## When a political creative is not allowed to saerve
+## When a political creative is not allowed to serve

 The creative will not be allowed to serve if: